MJDaws0n/Variable-String-Creator/README.md

 Variable names can only contain a-z A-Z 0-9 _ and -.
 Other characters may work, but may cause issues so it's not recomended.

 ## Escaping
-Strings can even be escaped by using a \.
-It works like any normal system to two \\ would cancel each other out.
+Strings can even be escaped by using a \\.
+It works like any normal system so two \\\\ would cancel each other out.

 ## Undefined Varaibles
 Using an undefined variable creates no errors, and will just give as was written.
 However when entering a backslash before a variable that does not exist, you will still escape processing it.
 This means that you will double the ammount of \ before an undefined variable.
 Confusing I know, you most likely will not notice anything when using it.